1991mirec/kiwi/README.md

 2. destination country
 3. date of departure in format of DD-MM-YYYY

 I use Redis for caching where we have two different DBs.
-One is for caching countries to their respective IDs.
-This we needed to do because each we needed to get top 3 airports of each country in both source and destination.
+One is for caching countries and country ids to their respective IDs.
+This we needed to do because we needed to get top 3 airports of each country in both source and destination.
 Getting those airports I could only with country ID which I could get only from separate API.
-Therefor once I receive top 3 airports of a country I cache it where key is country and values is comma separate countries.
+Therefor once I receive top 3 airports of a country I cache it where key is country and values is comma separate airports.
+I cache country id as well to comma separate airports.
 Here I use expiration of 3 days after value is cached.
-Also I have setup the database to use LRU (least recently used) strategy where I have limited the amount of data to be saved to 200 mb and after that the least recently used key will be automatically dropped from cache not to overwhelm the environment.
+I have setup the database to use LRU (least recently used) strategy where I have limited the amount of data to be saved to 500 mb and after that the least recently used key will be automatically dropped from cache not to overwhelm the environment.

 Second DB is for the requested data.
 If someone would request same destination and source countries with the same date as was done already it will return response from the cache.
 Expiration is set for one day.
-LRU is applied as well in here for 200 mb.
+LRU is applied as well in here for 500 mb.

 If for some reason we are not able to connect to redis the server will still run and all the requests will be done straight to the main API and nothing will be cached nor cache will be used.